 The Authority had \$382.9 million in long-term debt outstanding at June 30, 2024, including \$13.8 million considered short-term.
 Principal payments totaled \$8.5 million during FY24.
-During FY21, the Authority received approval to issue the Series 2021 Clean Water Revolving Loan Fund (CWRLF) Bonds in an amount of up to \$185 million and the Series 2021 Water Infrastructure Finance and Innovation Act (WIFIA) Bonds in an amount of up to \$321 million to provide capital funding for RiverRenew.
+During FY21, the Authority issued the Series 2021 Clean Water Revolving Loan Fund (CWRLF) Bonds in an amount of up to \$185 million and the Series 2021 Water Infrastructure Finance and Innovation Act (WIFIA) Bonds in an amount of up to \$321 million to provide capital funding for RiverRenew.
 The Authority has completely drawn down the \$185 million from the Series 2021 CWRLF Bonds and started drawdowns on the WIFIA Bonds in FY23.
-As of June 30, 2024, the Authority has drawn down \$80 million on the WIFIA Bonds.
 No new debt facilities were issued during FY23.
-The Authority issued \$50 million in Graen bonds and premium proceeds in June 2024 to fund three of its capital projects in FY2025 and beyond.
+The Authority issued \$50 million in green bonds in June 2024 to fund three of its capital projects in FY2025 and beyond.
 These projects are the solids upgrades, preliminary and primary system upgrades and tertiary upgrades.

 Annual debt service payments increased 31% in FY24 as compared to FY23 primarily due to interest payments on the Series 2021 Bonds and the WIFIA Bonds.
-The Authority also had \$59.9 million available as of fiscal year end to provide interim funding for RiverRenew construction (See Note 5).
+The Authority also had \$60 million available as of fiscal year end to provide interim funding for RiverRenew construction (See Note 5).